12 Step Meetings for Lasting Recovery and Community Support

 Decades of real-world data confirm that 12 step meetings produce results professionals in Oregon addiction treatment rely on.
 Studies show that consistent attendance in these peer-led programs delivers abstinence rates on par with structured clinical interventions, while providing the unique benefit of long-term social support networks.

-One widely cited finding: regular participation in step meetings cuts relapse risk by half compared to solo recovery efforts5.
-With minimal barriers to entry and strong retention, these recovery communities give families and providers across the Pacific Northwest practical options to strengthen ongoing recovery plans.
+One widely cited finding: regular participation in step meetings cuts relapse risk by half compared to solo recovery efforts.
+With minimal barriers to entry and strong retention, these recovery communities give families and providers across the Pacific Northwest practical options to strengthen ongoing recovery plans.5

 Abstinence Rates and Long-Term Outcomes

-Crucially, those involved in onsite 12 step programs are up to four times more likely to sustain continuous abstinence post-treatment11.
-This pattern—seen across Oregon addiction treatment and national data—underscores why 12 step models lay resilient foundations for lasting recovery.
+Those involved in onsite 12 step programs are up to four times more likely to sustain continuous abstinence post-treatment.
+This pattern—seen across Oregon addiction treatment and national data—underscores why 12 step models lay resilient foundations for lasting recovery.11

 Social Support as Recovery Predictor